Zapier Integration Guide

 - Build custom layouts with HTML, CSS, and Handlebars variables.

-- Or start with a ready-made template from the gallery.
+- Pick a ready-made template from the template gallery.

 -